 Heavy-duty commercial vehicles driven long distances are a specific challenge for electrification, where reliance only on battery is not a solution in the short-term due to weight, payload and mileage.
 Hybrid powertrains and architectures must be developed, and solutions relying on integration with the road infrastructure have to be assessed.
-Energy efficiency of electric batteries for trucks and coaches will be important including on-route charging in combination with efficient operation and logistics for longer range trucks and coaches.
+Energy efficiency of electric batteries for trucks and coaches will be important including on-route charging in combination with efficient operation, improved energy recovery and logistics for longer range trucks and coaches.
 Research in zero emission energy conversion system such as fuel cells.
 Scenarios, costs/benefits and energy well-to-wheel assessments.
 Interface between long distance and urban transport.

-Impact: TTW CO2 reduction per vehicle in the order of 12% under rural driving conditions compared to 2015 baseline, improved air quality, less congestion.
+Impact: TTW $CO_2$ reduction per vehicle in the order of 12% under rural driving conditions compared to 2015 baseline, improved air quality, less congestion.
+WTW impact should also be considered.

-Highly efficient, (plug-in) hybrid powertrains and vehicles
+Highly efficient, (plug-in) hybrid powertrains and vehicles for passenger cars and delivery vans

-Future passenger car hybrid powertrains are likely to combine electric propulsion systems, thermal engines and a tailored transmission & drivelines.
+Future passenger car and delivery van hybrid powertrains are likely to combine electric propulsion systems, thermal engines and a tailored transmission & drivelines.
 Particular effort is required to develop new dedicated hybrid powertrains with the best combination of advanced ICE, electric propulsion and transmission technologies to give the best product attributes including energy efficiency and cost.
 Research needs include defining and development of disruptive powertrain architectures (combustion modes, heat recovery, hybrid transmission...) for extremely high real world energy efficiency and compatible with very low pollutant emissions.
 Integrated or modular novel architectures are needed to give affordable solutions to the above challenges.
 Advanced powertrain energy management will take advantage of V2X connectivity to the environment (infrastructure and other vehicles).